Jon-Varner/jonvarner/README.md

 A new minimalist personal website for 2019.

-Built with React, using the airbnb style guide.
+Built with React, with GSAP animation and a custom progressive image loader.

 Certainly overengineered for a static site, but meant as a foundation for expanding and experimenting.